cdmadrigal/TPPAutomation/templates/README.md

-# Automate TPP Install will AWS CloudFormation
+# Automate TPP Install with AWS CloudFormation

 ## Abstract
 You have a few ways to deploy this project.
 First you need to make the choice if you want this in an existing VPC or a new one created with all of the artifacts.